arc30/php-template/README.md

 php-template directory contains:<br>
 1) ```src``` is the folder where you will write your PHP source code files. <br>
 2) ```.circleci``` is the folder which has the default configuration file for integrating your project with CircleCI.
 This file is enough to get your project up and running.
-You have to edit this file according to your project specific needs. <br>
+You may have to later edit this file according to your project specific needs. <br>
 3) ```Dockerfile``` is the file used by Docker to dockerize your project. <br>

 ### Heroku